How do Body-Based practices fit in?

-One of the aims of including simple Yoga postures, breathing practices, and guided meditations within a therapy session is to guide clients to consciously evoke in-born positive tendencies.
-Examples of inborn positive tendencies are:
+One of the aims of including body-based practices including simple Yoga postures, breathing practices, and guided meditations within a therapy session is to guide clients to consciously evoke positive experiences, such as:

-- The desire to be honest and authentic.
+- A desire to be real: honest and authentic.

 - The inspiration to grow and expand.